ednieuw/NanoESP32-BW-RGBW-clock/README.md

 All pins can also be accessed from beside the Nano ESP32 connector.

-A AMS117 step down voltage regulator can be fitted to have more power on the 3V3 pins instead of the 3V3 from the Arduino.
+A AMS117 step down voltage regulator an can be fitted to have more power on the 3V3 pins instead of the 3V3 from the Arduino.
 On top of the PCB a 28L05 can be used to convert 12V to 5 V to drive the 5V part of the PCB.
+At the bottom a 12V to 5V voltage regulator can be fitted instead of the 78L05.
 It is also possible to use the 5V of the ESP32 Nano when 12V is connected to Vin.
 5V can also be drawn from the USB port when a USB-C cable is connected to the ESP32.
 With jumpers on the PCB the different power options can be chosen